01 of 04

 You'll also find some hotels along Sepulveda Blvd., North of Manhattan Beach Blvd. the beach town feel declines.
 Nevertheless, you may find the best place for you and your budget there.
 Start your search at Tripadvisor.

 If you're looking for a great weekend hotel deal, expand your search north away from the beach and into hotels in El Segundo.
 It's not much of a beach town,but has several good places to stay in the area on Mariposa Avenue.
 With few business travelers there on weekends, they're some of the best bargains in town - and close to a Metro Green Line station, which connects you to the rest of Los Angeles without needing to drive.

 Finding Other Places to Stay in Manhattan Beach, Hermosa Beach and Redondo Beach

-You won't find any traditional bed and breakfast inns in this part of Los Angeles, but there are plenty of options on AirBNB, including some "floating apartments" on someone's boat.
-You can search AirBNB for any of the three city names and then move the map around to see what's available in all of them.
+You won't find traditional bed and breakfast inns in the beach towns, but there are plenty of options on Airbnb, including "floating apartments" on someone's boat.
+Search Airbnb for any of the three city names and then move the map around to see what's available in all of them.

-The houses on the walking streets near the ocean in Manhattan Beach can make an especially fun place to stay.
+Houses on the walking streets near the ocean in Manhattan Beach can make an especially fun place to stay.
 The magic words to find them are "walk street" or "walking street."
-But not all such streets are close to the ocean and you should check a map to be sure you... know exactly what you're getting.
+But not all such streets are close to the ocean, and again, you should check a map to be sure you know exactly what you're getting.